Spacial/csstuff/README.md

   - [An opinionated guide to Haskell in 2018](https://lexi-lambda.github.io/blog/2018/02/10/an-opinionated-guide-to-haskell-in-2018/)
   - [homplexity](https://github.com/migamake/homplexity): Haskell code complexity and quality measurement.
   - [Getting Started with Haskell on Fedora](https://fedoramagazine.org/getting-started-with-haskell-on-fedora/)
+- Java:
+  - [Procyon](https://github.com/mstrobel/procyon): is a suite of Java metaprogramming tools, including a rich reflection API, a LINQ-inspired expression tree API for runtime code generation, and a Java decompiler.
 - JavaScript:
   - [The JavaScript Handbook](https://jshandbook.com/)
   - [javascript-algorithms](https://github.com/trekhleb/javascript-algorithms): Algorithms and data structures implemented in JavaScript with explanations and links to further readings.